 If the “what to do with the house” decision is left up to the court, it is likely to default to one of the traditional approaches — such as the house is sold or one spouse is awarded the house.
 If a version of bird nesting is something you think might work for your family, you should strongly consider an alternative approach to divorce like collaborative law or mediation.
 Creative approaches aren’t generally what courts are best at, and most families find there are far greater opportunities to tailor a parenting plan and living situation to their families needs when they opt out of traditional divorce litigation.

 At Freed Marcroft, we also often recommend that parents considering bird nesting onboard a mental health professional who focuses his or her practice on children and divorce.
 A therapist can be an invaluable resource for making sure your decisions regarding the parenting plan and living arrangements will work well for your kids.
 In addition, he or she can flag things you should consider before deciding to continue to share a space with your former spouse.

 Freed Marcroft’s attorneys guide select clients through the legal aspects of divorce while remaining mindful of their overall wellness.
-To discuss our helping with your situation, contact us today either here or by phone at 860-560-8160.
+To discuss our helping with your situation, contact us today either here or by phone.

 Meghan Freed and Kristen Marcroft are members of the International Academy of Collaborative Professionals (IACP), the Connecticut Council for Non-Adversarial Divorce (CCND), and the Collaborative Divorce Lawyers Association of Greater Hartford, Connecticut (CDLA).
 Meghan Freed is a member of the Connecticut Collaborative Divorce Group (CCDG).